Ready-to-Drink Shakes

 Calories:160

-What I noticed in the taste test:This is the highest protein-to-calorie ratio I have tried in a shelf-stable shake.
+What buyer reviews highlight:This is one of the highest protein-to-calorie ratios in any shelf-stable shake.
 It replaces a Starbucks Iced Caffe Latte for about $2.45 less per serving with 22g more protein.
-The coffee flavor is real but soft and slightly artificial.
-It is sweetened with sucralose and acesulfame potassium, which I can taste in the finish.
+Reviewers describe the coffee flavor as real but soft and slightly artificial.
+It is sweetened with sucralose and acesulfame potassium, which sensitive palates can taste in the finish.
 Some drinkers will not mind, some will set the bottle down after one sip.

 Who They Are?